Rosuav/Gypsum/plugins/README.rst

 Unicode characters.
 If you need to work with bytes (maybe read from/written to a file), don't call it "string", call it "bytes" (which is a global typedef for string(0..255) or string(8bit)); that way, it's clear what's text and what's binary data.
-In some cases, a string(7bit) or string(0..127) can be used as either bytes or text (with an implicit ASCII encode/decode "step"); this is also the case for any seven-bit string literals.
+In many cases, a string(7bit) or string(0..127) can be used as either bytes or text (with an implicit ASCII encode/decode "step"); this is also the case for any seven-bit string literals.
 For this purpose, the typedef "ascii" can be used.